eakoriakin/date-time-js/README.md

 ## Overview

 A lightweight TypeScript library which parses, formats and manipulates dates in various cultures.
+DateTimeJS uses the [ISO 8601 datetime format](https://www.w3.org/TR/NOTE-datetime) for its value.

 ## Download
 Download it using npm: